TiagoOlivoto/tiagoolivoto/content/post/seq_path_anal/index.markdown

 Studying relationships among crop traits is crucial for the understanding of complex biological systems that occur in plants.
 Some traits develop earlier in ontogeny and affect other traits that develop later.
 Therefore, a sequential path analysis should be a better option to study cause-and-effect relationships where one trait affects another trait.

 <i class="far fa-calendar-alt"></i> For a long time, it was on my radar to implement an option to perform sequential path analysis in `metan`.
-The final push into this topic was done during [Gabrielle Lombardi](https://www.linkedin.com/in/gabriellelombardi/?originalSubdomain=br)'s doctoral thesis defense, where I was participating as a member of the examination committee.
+The final push into this topic was given during [Gabrielle Lombardi](https://www.linkedin.com/in/gabriellelombardi/?originalSubdomain=br)'s doctoral thesis defense, where I was participating as a member of the examination committee.
 Gabrielli used metan for most of her analysis and has been questioned why the sequential path analysis was done with other software.
 Since metan has a function to perform path analysis, I realized that it should be not so laborious to implement a routine for sequential path analysis; and here we are; better late than never!

 The function to implement path analysis in {metan} is [`path_analysis_seq()`](https://tiagoolivoto.github.io/metan/reference/path_coeff.html).
 To use this function, the development version of `metan` must be installed.